 Behavioral Health Services

-Welcome to WHC’s Behavioral Health Services, or Kukui.
-We recognizes that the treatment and recovery of your physical health can be enhanced or diminished by high levels of stress in your life or your emotional state.
+Welcome to WHC’s Behavioral Health Services, or Kukui, located at our Hale Ola ʻAlua site.
+We recognize that the treatment and recovery of your physical health can be impacted by high levels of stress in your life or your emotional state.
 We’re here to help.
 We work with WHC physicians and other staff to bring you the best coordinated care possible.
 You can meet with us one-on-one, with your partner or family, or in a group to help address your concerns.

 - Recovery from Trauma or Abuse

 - Stress Management